Frequently Asked Questions About Marriage Licenses

 WHAT IF WE DISCOVER THERE'S AN ERROR ON OUR MARRIAGE LICENSE OR APPLICATION?

 We encourage you to verify the information on your license before you leave your appointment.
 There is a fee to correct errors that are found after the fact.
 Correcting a minor error on a marriage application is $5.00.
 Amending an application to include additional previous marriages is $35.00 and requires both parties to sign in front of a notary.
 If you believe there is an error on your marriage application, you can visit the Court's marriage department and apply to have it corrected.
-Please click here for the Application to Correct Marriage Record form.
+Please click here for the Application and Entry to Correct Marriage Record form.

 WHO MAY SOLEMNIZE A MARRIAGE?